tableau/extensions-api/docs/trex_tableau_viz.md

 ## Call createVizImageAsync

 After you create the `inputSpec` you pass it as an argument to the `createVizImageAsync` method.
 The method returns an SVG image that can be used by the extension.
-This example takes the `yourEmbeddedDataSpec` that was defined in the previous step, and uses that to describe the SVG to create.
+This example takes the `yourEmbeddedDataSpec` that was defined in the previous step, and uses that to describe the chart to create.

  ```javascript
  tableau.extensions.createVizImageAsync(yourEmbeddedDataSpec).then((svg) => {